browserengineering/book/book/visual-effects.md

 each layout object will now have its own surface,[^more-than-one] and perform a blending operation when being drawn into the surface for its parent.
 A *canvas*, on the other hand, is an API interface for drawing into a surface.
 As you've seen, Tkinter has a canvas API, and so does Skia.
-The `with surface as canvas` Python code pattern we've been using for Skia makes this even more clear---in this case, the canvas is a temporary object created for the duration of the `with` construct that, when its API methods are called, affects the pixels in the surface.
+The "`with surface as canvas`" Python code pattern we've been using for Skia makes this extra clear---in this case, the canvas is a temporary object created for the duration of the `with` construct that, when its API methods are called, affects the pixels in the surface.

 [^more-than-one]: A layout object can have more than one surface, actually.
-For the cases we'll see in this chapter, it's possible to optimize most or all of these extra surfaces, but we won't do that in cases where it gets in the way of understanding blending.
+For the cases we'll see in this chapter, it's possible to optimize away most of these extra surfaces, but we won't do that in cases where it gets in the way of understanding blending.

 In practice, however, new surfaces are only created when needed to perform non-standard blending.
 For example, up to this point in the book, we could draw